Never forget the HARD road traveled to NV homeschool freedom!

 1983 – Parents seek change at the NV State Legislature allowing parents to homeschool their children without government approval.

-However, the Department of Education testified that they were writing regulations based on the judge’s ruling for approval by the NV-SBOE.
+However, the Department of Education testified before the Legislature that they were writing regulations based on the judge’s ruling for approval by the NV-SBOE.
 The Legislature refused to move the bill forward to allow the SBOE time to “regulate” homeschooling via the Nevada Administrative Code (NAC).
-The NV-SBOE not only approved regulations following the judge’s recommendations, they added many additional conditions which turned Nevada into one of the most “over-regulated” homeschool states in the nation.
+The NV-SBOE not only approved regulations following the judge’s recommendations, they added many additional conditions which turned Nevada into one of the most “over-regulated” homeschool states in the nation.*

 The NV-SBOE continued to ADD to the regulations over the next 5 years.
 By 1990 regulations included, in part, annual education plans and “approval” of the homeschool by the local school board, birth certificates and photos of the child had to be submitted, first-time homeschoolers had to work under the oversight of a NV certified teacher, children had to be tested annually AT the local public school (not in their home where they were taught), days and minutes of teaching time equal to the public school were required, the list went on and on.
 But at least parents were “allowed” to homeschool.